LaboratoireMecaniqueLille/crappy/docs/source/tutorials/generators.rst

       folder :ref:`blocks<Blocks>` which is in :ref:`crappy<What is Crappy ?>`:
       ``crappy.blocks.[...]``

-      Signalx can be replaced with the name of a signal you've already created, or directly with the explicit dictionary of the signal you want.
+      Signalx can be replaced with the name of a signal that's already been created, or directly with the explicit dictionary of the signal to be generated.

 And here it is!
 Actually, that's not all.
 A :ref:`Generator` block in crappy must contain a list of dictionaries (hence the list: ``[]``).